Chola Empire: Canals and water tanks

 Water Tank of the Nataraja Temple in Chidambaram.

 There was tremendous agrarian expansion during the rule of the imperial Chola dynasty (c.
-900–1270) in present-day Tamil Nadu, particularly in the Kaveri Basin.
+900–1270) in present-day Tamil Nadu, particularly in the Kaveri Bassin.
 Canals of the Kaveri River were constructed in this period; these include the Uyyakondan canal, Rajendran vaykkal, and Sembian Mahadegvi vaykkal.
 There was an efficient, well-developed system of water management from the village level upwards.
 There was an increase in royal patronage, and the number of devadana and bramadeya lands, which increased the role of the temples and village assemblies in farming.
 Tank committees (eri-variyam) and garden committees (totta-variam) were as active as the temples with their vast resources in land, men and money.
-The water tanks that came up during the Chola period include one Rajendra Chola built at Solagangam in his capital city Gangaikonda Solapuram and was described as the liquid pillar of victory.
+The water tanks that came up during the Chola period include one Rajendra Chola built at Cholagangam in his capital city Gangaikonda Cholapuram and was described as the liquid pillar of victory.
 Solagagam was about 16 miles long, and was provided with sluices and canals for irrigating land in the neighbouring areas.
 Another very large lake of this period, which remains an important source of irrigation, is Viranameri near Kattumannarkoil in South Arcot district that Parantaka Chola founded.
 Other lakes of this period include Madurantakam, Sundra-cholapereri, and Kundavai-Pereri, which was named after a Chola queen).